dorianbg/cBioPortal-advanced-data-analysis/README.md

 The goal of the project was to develop a clustering algorithm that would recognize and cluster all of the studies into different study types.

 In the Jupyter notebook I did the following:

-First I parsed data from a REST API providing data in JSON format into pandas dataframes.
+1) First I parsed data from a REST API providing data in JSON format into pandas dataframes.

-Then I showed graphically the results of clustering of studies based on measured attributes.
+2) Then I showed graphically the results of clustering of studies based on names measured attributes (names of columns)

-Lastly, I implemented similarity scoring functions to score the similarity of studies based on values of attributes (columns in a table) and graphically plotted those results in a heatmap using Seaborn package.
+3) Lastly, I implemented similarity scoring functions to score the similarity of studies based on values of attributes (columns in a table) and graphically plotted those results in a heatmap using Seaborn package.